 Each year, CAS Oslo hosts three interdisciplinary research groups working within the fields of the humanities, social sciences, and natural sciences.
 The groups comprise leading academics from around the world and are led by eminent scholars affiliated with CAS Oslo’s partner institutions in Norway.

 Group leaders assemble their research groups from among national and international colleagues.
 Each group receives a roughly NOK 3.5 million grant, and scholars affiliated with CAS Oslo’s partner institutions are granted sabbatical leave during their stay.
+Scholars affiliated with other institutions may have their teaching replacement costs covered.

 CAS Oslo offers a unique research infrastructure and service platform, including apartments for visiting scholars, event support, IT and library services, and more.